Research

 Pruss, D. (2023).
 Mathematizing Crime and Punishment: Cybernetics, Criminology, and Objectivity in the Post-Stalin Soviet Union (dissertation chapter).

-The archival research for this project was generously funded by the Wesley C. Salmon Fund.
+The archival research for this project was funded by the Wesley C. Salmon Fund.

 The Limits of Algorithmic Fairness Audits